GameDevBench: Evaluating Agentic Capabilities Through Game Development: Evaluation

 \subsection{Error Analysis and Directions for Improvement.}

 We manually analyzed some of the most common errors that agents made when solving the task.
 These errors indicate potential gaps in capabilities and future directions for agent development.
 While there are a variety of errors, we observe two consistent error patterns.
+We provide a more detailed analysis on error patterns in Appendix~\ref{app:failure_analysis}.

 \textbf{Agents struggle with multimodal understanding.} Perhaps the most consistent error pattern occurs from a lack of multimodal understanding.
 Specifically, it is often necessary to understand multimodal inputs to properly complete a game development task.
 For example, creating (or even simply picking) an animation requires that the agent either parse through multiple images or pick out specific sprites within a spritesheet.
 Currently, agents frequently pick the wrong images or sprites (e.g., picking walking motion sprites instead of attacking motions).
 It is clear that improvements to multimodal understanding would significantly improve performance of agentic game development.